Temperature Testing Capabilities at Keystone Compliance

 Temperature Testing Overview

-Temperature testing, per MIL-STD 810 Methods 501.4, 502.4 and 503.4, tests an item’s ability to operate in extreme conditions.
-The testing can occur at a constant temperature exposure or a cyclic temperature exposure
+Temperature testing, per MIL-STD 810 Methods 501, 502, and 503, tests an item’s ability to operate in extreme conditions.
+The testing can occur at a constant temperature exposure or a cyclic temperature exposure.

 For constant temperature exposure, the test item is soaked until its temperature has stabilized and the test temperature is maintained for at least two hours following stabilization.